evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

  - `"es-ES"` - Spanish
  - `"fr-FR"` - French
  - `"ko-KO"` - Korean
+ - `"pt-pt"` - pt

 Specific locals can also be specified, for instance `"es-AR"` or `"es-BO"`.
 For more details about supported speech detection languages see this [Stack**Overflow**](http://stackoverflow.com/questions/14257598/what-are-language-codes-for-voice-recognition-languages-in-chromes-implementati/14302134#14302134) post.

 ### Speech
 The speech config object has the following properties:
-- `projectId` - The project ID from your Cloud Platform Project
 - `keyFilename` - The location of your JSON keyfile for
 - `keyword` - The text of the keyword that you are using to trigger the mirror.
 This should be "Smart Mirror".
-Additional Keywords can be entered by creating an array for example `["Smart Mirror", "Snowboy"]`.
-If you specify multiple keywords you **MUST** specify multiple models.
+Additional Keywords can be entered by clicking the `+` sign.
 - `model` - The filename for your model (should not include spaces).
-Additional models can be entered by creating an array for example `["smart_mirror.pmdl", "snowboy.pmdl"]`.
-If you specify multiple models you **MUST** specify multiple Keywords.
+Additional models can be entered by clicking the `+` sign.
 - `sensitivity` - Sensitivity for the keyword spotter.
+This value is between 0 and 1.
 If you are getting too many false positives or are having trouble detecting you can change this value.

 ### Layout
 You can set these values to be `"main"` (recommended) or `"icesnow"`.